Framework agreements and Dynamic Purchasing Systems (DPSs) are a critical route-to-market in the public sector.

 Let's run through those changes in turn:

-From the 28th of October 2024, contracting authorities will have the ability to procure through 'open frameworks'.
+From February 24th 2025, contracting authorities will have the ability to procure through 'open frameworks'.

 Similar to regular frameworks, prospective suppliers may bid to join the framework agreement before the framework start date.